Lanthanum89/The-Little-Garden-Arcade/README.md

 # The Little Garden Arcade 🌿

-A hub of gentle, tap-to-play garden mini-games built for Nanny.
+A hub of gentle, tap-to-play garden mini-games.
 No drag-and-drop, ever — everything works by tapping a piece, then tapping where it goes, so it stays easy to play regardless of fine motor control.

 **Live:** https://lanthanum89.github.io/The-Little-Garden-Arcade/